aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 ├── ...
 ```

-- `<clinical_data_directory>` is the path to the directory where the CSV files with the clinical data are located.
+- `<clinical_data_directory>` is the path to the directory where the CSV files with the clinical data is located.
 Its content looks like:
 ```text
 <clinical_data_directory>
 ├── ADAS_ADNI1.csv